NTP-996/polkadot-knowledge-map/README.md

 # Polkadot-knowledge-map

-# **Welcome to OpenGuild’s Monthly hackathon and become a Polkadot Innovator!**

-By joining the hackathon you will push the boundaries of blockchain technology by crafting innovative solutions for real-world problems.

-Plus, this is your chance to level up your skills, from mastering advanced blockchain concepts to building a portfolio-worthy project that will impress the community.
-Gain valuable experience with Polkadot's core tech and potentially even become a recognized expert by contributing to the official documentation.

 ## GETTING STARTED

 **No matter your level of familiarity with blockchain development, we are here to get you started and ready for the hackathon!**